DianaNites/cargo-sysroot/README.md

 * Q: Why are all versions before 0.4.1 yanked?
 * A: They didn't work correctly due to bugs or changes in the standard distribution.

+* Q: Why did you write this over just using `cargo-xbuild`
+* A: It was easier and simpler than getting `cargo-xbuild` to work reliably or with any other standard tools.

 ## License

 Licensed under either of